-Nevertheless, 33 of Ohio's 88 counties' parenting time rules still contained significant references to one parent's time with the child as 'visitation'.
-We note, though, that since the 2018 Report, six

-Ohio counties that then referred to time in the care of the non-residential parent as 'visitation' have largely purged their rules of this anachronistic language.
+Nevertheless, 30 of Ohio's 88 counties' parenting time rules still contain significant references to one parent's time with the child as 'visitation'.
+We note, though, that since the 2020 Report, three Ohio counties-Harrison, Marion and Ottawa-that then referred to time in the care of the non-residential parent as 'visitation' have largely purged their rules of this anachronistic language.

-More than a handful of county courts demonstrate that they have not really understood the research that led many states, including Ohio, to remove talk of 'visitation' when discussing time the child is in the care of a parent.
+More than a handful of county courts demonstrate that they have not really understood the research that led many states, including Ohio, to remove from their statutes talk of 'visitation' when discussing the time the child is in the care of a parent.
 Numerous local rules have statements such as: